-- Using item samplers to familiarize the student with the format of the MTAS prior to administration. - Adapting student-facing materials to meet student needs, which includes enlarging materials or incorporating texture. - For reading and science tasks 10-15: Photocopying and separating response options found in the Presentation Pages if needed for an individual student. - Using objects or manipulatives, unless prohibited in the task script. - Reading passages aloud to the student. - Using assistive technology devices, including calculators. - Refocusing and repeating as needed. - Interrupting test administration to continue at a later date if needed.
-However, a task for which a student has already supplied a response cannot be re-administered, so try to finish a task before ending a session.
+- Using released questions to familiarize the student with the format of the MTAS prior to administration. - Adapting student-facing materials to meet student needs, which includes enlarging materials or incorporating texture. - For reading and science tasks 10-15: Photocopying and separating response options found in the Presentation Pages if needed for an individual student. - Using objects or manipulatives, unless prohibited in the task script. - Reading passages aloud to the student. - Using assistive technology devices, including calculators. - Refocusing and repeating as needed. - Interrupting test administration to continue at a later date if needed.
+However, a task for which a student has already supplied a response cannot be re-administered, so try to finish a task before ending a session. - Token boards or reward systems to encourage engagement as long as they are given based on participation of answering items and not on performance of items. - Student guessing of answers is allowed, just as it is on the MCA.